 You’ll journey along precipitous ledges, over brooks and bogs and into haunting hardwood forest bedded with mountain laurel.

-Another of the stirring landforms on the Metacomet Ridge, Higby Mountain reaches a total height of 272 metres, with cliffs soaring 180 metres over the Quinnipiac River valley.
+Another of the stirring landforms on the Metacomet Ridge, Higby Mountain reaches a total height of 890+ feet, with cliffs soaring 590 feet over the Quinnipiac River valley.

-As mentioned above, this mountain ridge is on the Mattabesett Trail, here continuing unbroken along a two mile ledge with views of Meriden to savour.
+As I mentioned above, this mountain ridge is on the Mattabesett Trail.
+Here the path continues unbroken along a two mile ledge with views of Meriden to savor.

 Fishing and boating are permitted on Black Pond State Wildlife Area, on the south side of Route 66.

-Long-abandoned railroad beds around Meriden are being turned into walking trails, all part of a campaign to rebrand this place as an active, nature rich town.
+Long-abandoned rail beds around Meriden are being turned into linear trails, all part of a campaign to rebrand this place as an active, nature rich town.

-As of 2019 there are six trails in all, the most scenic of which is on a 1.3-mile stretch of the Meriden & Waterbury Railroad, which was laid down in 1888 along the Quinnipiac River Gorge.
+When I wrote this article there were six trails in all.
+The most scenic of which is on a 1.3-mile stretch of the Meriden & Waterbury Railroad, which was laid down in 1888 along the Quinnipiac River Gorge.

-Hanover Pond dates to 1855 and was create when a dam was constructed to power a factory for the Meriden Cutlery Company.
+Hanover Pond dates to 1855 and was created when a dam was constructed to power a factory for the Meriden Cutlery Company.